 - Decline in Active Transportation: The dominance of automobiles has resulted in a decline in active transportation modes such as walking and cycling.
 In the United Kingdom, travel by cycle was almost 15% of all trips in 1950 but has plummeted to around 1% in the 21st century.

 - Capitalism & Convenience: Western societies are built around making things easier for the consumers who live in them and companies make higher profits by removing the need for physical labour or exertion of any kind.

-- To address these roadblocks, it is crucial for societies to prioritize and promote active transportation alternatives, invest in pedestrian and cycling infrastructure, raise awareness about the benefits of physical activity, and encourage urban planning that supports walkable and bike-friendly communities.
+- To address these roadblocks, it is crucial for societies to prioritize and promote active transportation alternatives and invest in pedestrian and cycling infrastructure.
+We also need to raise awareness about the benefits of physical activity, and encourage urban planning that supports walkable and bike-friendly communities.
 By doing so, we can work towards reducing the negative impacts of car-centric lifestyles and fostering healthier, more sustainable societies.

 The picture shows 30 people waiting for coffee in the US (top) versus in France.